When Networks Substitute for Outcome Surveillance? A Substitution-Complementarity Framework for Behavioral Signals in Predictive Monitoring: Generalizability via Agent-Based Simulation

-Across data and model families, we find a consistent conditional pattern.
-When granular town‑level histories are \emph{unavailable}, interactions between macro incidence and mobility‑network features deliver large out‑of‑sample gains (e.g., 0.5977 $\rightarrow$ 0.83–0.89 for one‑week‑ahead).
-When town‑level histories are \emph{available}, autoregression dominates and network features add a small, statistically significant but practically minimal increase (best AR model 0.9041 vs.\ baseline 0.8986).
+\textbf{Summary} Across data and model families, we find a consistent conditional pattern.
+When granular town-level histories are \emph{unavailable}, interactions between macro incidence and mobility-network features deliver large out-of-sample gains (nearly 50\% increase in predictive power).
+When town-level histories are \emph{available}, autoregression dominates, and network features add a small, statistically significant but practically minimal increase (best AR model 0.9041 vs.\ baseline 0.8986).
 Gains are largest during waves and rising phases, and the same qualitative pattern holds in the ABM.
-The overall comparison is illustrated in Fig~\ref{fig:overall_r2_comparison}.
+The overall comparison is illustrated in Fig.~\ref{fig:overall_r2_comparison}.
+This conditional pattern (strong substitution, weak complementarity) constitutes the empirical basis for the system-design principles discussed in Section~\ref{sec:discussion}.